FYE 1031: Hero's Quest in Literature

 Citing Your Resources

-- Citation Styles
+- MLA Citation Guide

 NoodleBib is an online resource that will help you format MLA and APA bibliographies, exporting them directly to your word processing program.

 Turnitin is a service that faculty and students use to detect and avoiding plagiarism in their writing.

 Please fill out this form to help us improve our classes.